verySmolBrain/Capstone-Project/README.md

 npm run start:backend && npm run start:frontend
 ```

-Note you may also get type errors if this is the first time you're running the project.
+Note you may also get type errors if this is the first time you're running the backend.
 You can fix this by running:

 ```sh
 npx zenstack generate
 ```

+in the backend folder.
 This will generate the types for the Database schema automatically.

 ### Docker Compose